Our Mini Plush Lop Story

 Don’t buy it all at once- in the beginning you just need the necessary items and as you get to know your bunny you can add toys and other fun items.
 We will email you a document called “Preparing For Your Bunny”.
-Oxbow is safe- scented items are dangerous.💕💜🐰
+Oxbow is safe in general - scented items are dangerous.💕💜🐰

-Items We Will Provide
+Items We Will Provide:

-ESA click here
+ESA Pet Bunny click here

 One of the owners suffered from depression and anxiety for many years.
 Now she doesn’t need anti-depressants and she thanks the rabbits for that (and some great therapists).
 We completely understand the importance of getting the right ESA.
-Please tell us (we are very confidential), we will help match you with the calmest most affectionate bunny possible.
+Please tell us which mental I’ll eases are affecting your life.
+We are very confidential and bound by HIPAA laws), we will help match you with the calmest most affectionate bunny possible.
 If you suffer from PTSD a bunny can be a great pet because they never make loud or unexpected noises.
 In the fall of last year we had a gentleman contact us who came back from Iraq and had severe PTSD .
 He explained that he wanted a bunny because he was sure there would be no sudden noises.
-He also was worried about sudden movements so we paired him up with a slightly older bunny who was more sedentary.
+He also was worried about instantaneous movements so we paired him up with a slightly older bunny who was more sedentary.
 He regularly sends us photos and updates us and so far things are going very well .

 ESA is our focus and we are very proud to be the first rabbit breeder in the USA with custom ESAs.

-Some of our Mini Plush Lops
+Some of our Lops

 Bat-Man is our 1st clean line buck.
 He is deep black- his fur feels like velvet.
 He is featured in a lot of our FB videos because he free roams the main floor of our house.
 It took him about 72 hours to become fully potty trained.
 Our only problem with him is that he fully believes he is just another house dog.
 When our dog goes for a walk, Batman sits at the front door begging to be walked….they even share a water bowl.
 As soon as we wake up Batman comes zipping down the hallway, he flies into the bed and begins licking foreheads🐰💜.